OctopusDeploy/docs/docs/reference/octopus---tentacle-communication/index.md

 ## Troubleshooting Tentacle communication problems

-We have built comprehensive troubleshooting guides for both [Listening Tentacles](/docs/home/how-to/troubleshoot-listening-tentacles.md) and [Polling Tentacles](/docs/home/how-to/troubleshoot-polling-tentacles.md).
+We have built comprehensive troubleshooting guides for bothÂ [Listening Tentacles](/docs/home/how-to/troubleshoot-listening-tentacles.md) andÂ [Polling Tentacles](/docs/home/how-to/troubleshoot-polling-tentacles.md).

-If you are seeing error messages like below, try [Troubleshooting Schannel and TLS](/docs/home/reference/octopus---tentacle-communication/troubleshooting-schannel-and-tls.md):
+If you are seeing error messages like below, tryÂ [Troubleshooting Schannel and TLS](/docs/home/reference/octopus---tentacle-communication/troubleshooting-schannel-and-tls.md):

 Client-side:`System.Security.Authentication.AuthenticationException: A call to SSPI failed, see inner exception. ---&gt; System.ComponentModel.Win32Exception: One or more of the parameters passed to the function was invalid`